medicinely/fwi/README.md

 $$ q(u) = \mathcal{N}(u | \mu, \Sigma) $$
 >where $u$ represents the model parameters, and $\mu$ and $\Sigma$ are the variational mean and covariance that approximate the true posterior distribution of $u$.

-To make the computation of the posterior tractable, we use a factorized Gaussian approximation, which assumes that the different elements of $u$ are independent and have variances determined by the values in $\omega$.
+To make the computation of the posterior tractable, we can use a factorized Gaussian approximation, which assumes that the different elements of $u$ are independent and have variances determined by the values in $\omega$.

 $$ q(u) = \mathcal{N}(u | \mu, \text{diag}(\exp(\omega)^2)) $$
 >where the function $\exp(\omega)$ transforms the unconstrained values of $\omega$ to positive values, which represent the standard deviations of the elements of $u$.
 Finally, taking the square of these standard deviations results in the diagonal matrix $\text{diag}(\exp(\omega)^2)$, which represents the covariance matrix of $q(u)$.

-In factorized Gaussian variational approximation (also known as mean field approximation), the joint distribution of parameters is approximated as a product of independent univariate Gaussian distributions, which effectively neglects any correlation between parameters.
-This simplification allows for easier computation and has been found to be effective in practice for high-dimensional problems, although it may not capture the full complexity of the true posterior distribution.
+"In factorized Gaussian variational approximation (also known as mean field approximation), the joint distribution of parameters is approximated as a product of independent univariate Gaussian distributions, which effectively neglects any correlation between parameters.
+This simplification allows for easier computation and has been found to be effective in practice for high-dimensional problems, although it may not capture the full complexity of the true posterior distribution."

 ## Gradients
 The gradient of the ELBO with respect to the variational parameters $\mu$ and $\omega$ can be computed using the following formulas: